zooxo/SW15S/README.md

 SUGR
 ____________________

-SUGR is an insulin calculator that calculates the instantly needed insulin units (and fat caused units needed in 3 hours) dependig of the food consumed, the actual blood sugar, the blood sugar target, the Insulin-Sensitivity-Factor (mg/dL lowered by 1 Unit of insulin) and the last injected insulin units (including the time elapsed since then).
+SUGR is an insulin calculator that calculates the instantly needed insulin dose (and fat caused dose needed in 3 hours) depending of the food consumed, the actual blood sugar, the blood sugar target, the Insulin-Sensitivity-Factor (mg/dL lowered by 1 Unit of insulin) and the last injected insulin units (including the time elapsed since then).